ammonlee/homeassistant-smart-vent-controller/zone_controller_integration/OPTIONS_FLOW_GUIDE.md

 ## Overview

-The Zone Controller integration includes a complete **Options Flow** that allows you to update settings without reconfiguring rooms.
+The Smart Vent Controller integration includes a complete **Options Flow** that allows you to update settings without reconfiguring rooms.
 This makes it easy to fine-tune the system after initial setup.

 ## How to Access Options Flow

 1. **Go to Settings:**
    - **Settings** → **Devices & Services**

-2. **Find Zone Controller:**
+2. **Find Smart Vent Controller:**
-   - Look for "Zone Controller" in your integrations list
+   - Look for "Smart Vent Controller" in your integrations list
    - Click on it

 3. **Open Options:**